Duncan Macmillan (playwright): Lungs

 His play Lungs was first produced at the Studio Theatre in Washington DC and has subsequently been performed around the world, receiving its German-language premiere as Atmen' at the Schaubühne where it entered the repertory, directed by Katie Mitchell.
 Lungs has also premiered in South Africa as "Longe" in 2016 at the Vrystaat Kunstefees, winning the award for Best Upcoming Talent.
-The British production of the play, starring Kate O'Flynn and Alistair Cope under the direction of Richard Wilson won a Best New Play award at 2013's Off West End Theatre Awards.
+The British production of the play, starring Kate O'Flynn and Alistair Cope under the direction of Richard Wilson received the 2013 Offiefor Best New Play.

 People, Places and Things

 Macmillan's play People, Places and Things opened at the National Theatre in a co-production with Headlong Theatre Company in 2015 and was nominated for Best New Play at the Olivier Awards.
 It transferred to the Wyndham's Theatre in London's West End in 2016 and will transfer to St Ann's Warehouse in New York in 2017.
 It was directed by Jeremy Herrin and starred Denise Gough, who won the Olivier Award for Best Actress for her performance in 2016.

 The play is a harrowing look at drug and alcohol addiction and recovery.
 Its writing was prompted by Macmillan's desire to write a leading part for an actress: he has said he "wrote this play believing very strongly that there were a lot of brilliant actresses who just weren't getting parts that would push them and that they could excel in."
 Gough's performance met with widespread critical acclaim.